-You can also share your screen as well, so that students can see what is on your screen.
-This is useful for doing demonstrations – but be careful your do not show emails or other private information by accident.
+You can also share your screen as well so that students can see what is on your screen.
+This is useful for doing demonstrations – but be careful you do not show emails or other private information by accident.

 Use Polls to ask students questions and gather the results to make your lecture more interactive.

 Polls can be set up with Yes/No or multiple-choice options (up to five answer choices).
 You can choose whether to display the aggregate responses to students, and you can see which students have responded and their responses.

 Use the Chat to engage with your students by asking them questions during your lecture.
 Ask students to share their questions in the chat as well.

 When a student posts a comment in the chat, you can ask them to elaborate verbally as well.

 You and your students can post messages and emojis in the Chat on the right-hand side of the screen.

 For larger sessions, you can put students into smaller breakout groups for discussion and then return them back to the main class.